MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Resolution**

-To resolve, report to development team.
+To resolve, report to the development team.

 ### Issue: Warning ribbon for updates pop up in scenarios

 **Cause**

 Occurs due to the following reasons:
-1. New update is available, and the user hasn't triggered update instance
+1. New update is available, and the user hasn't triggered the update instance
-2. Last update failed and the user hasn't triggered update instance
+2. Last update failed and the user hasn't triggered another update instance

 **Resolution**

-To resolve, trigger *update instance*.
+To resolve, trigger an *update instance*.

 ### Issue: Update fails on more than one retries